 Once you’re finished exploring Devils Tower, it’s time to drive back to South Dakota (yes, there’s still more to see there!).
 It’s only 2 hours to Rapid City, you’re next stop, so take your time.
 You can drive through Spearfish Canyon, an extremely scenic drive through the northern Black Hills.
 The towns of Deadwood and Lead are also famous mining and gambling towns – my family didn’t check them because I couldn’t find anything worth exploring (and we don’t do casinos), but other people enjoy them and you might too.

 Where to Stay

 The next location on the itinerary is Badlands National Park.
 It’s an hour away from Rapid City, but seeing as there’s almost nothing around the park itself, it seemed smarter to stay a couple of nights in Rapid City (unless you’re camping, then you may feel differently).
-We stayed in a fabulous AirBnB (it was our favorite lodging of the whole week!), but there are also plenty of hotels and other options.
+We stayed in a fabulous AirBnB (it was our favorite lodging of the whole week!), but there are also plenty of options.
 It’s the only place on the itinerary you’ll spend two nights.